onlyblu-skye/hothead-arduino/README.md

 # Hot Head — My Physical Computing Project
-Hot Head is a physical party game built with a microcontroller, buttons, a display, sound effects and a 3D-Packaging.
-The project was developed in an academic context as part of a computer science course and features timed word guessing, online/offline word sources, visual feedback and interactive hardware controls.
+Hot Head is an interactive party game that mixes the thrill of Heads Up with the tension of Hot Potato.
+Players must guess words, pass the “Hot Head” quickly, and hope the buzzer doesn’t go off while they’re still holding it!

 > Developed as part of a university computer science course / physical computing project.